 This tank is fitted with wheels that were designed with ten lightening holes around the circumference.
 Solid wheels were also used in the T95 series, and both types of wheel were sometimes seen on the same tank.
 When originally constructed, this vehicle was completely fitted with the solid wheels.
 T95s were fitted with shock absorbers on the first and last wheels of each track.
 An unusual design feature for an American tank was the T95's flat track suspension.
 The lack of return rollers saved weight and lowered the hull height.

-The rear hull and engine compartment of this vehicle were modified in the early 1960s to test the experimental AVDS-1100 engine.
-The tank was redesignated as T95E8 for the new engine testing.
-The rear hull of this tank would have been a more compact design when first constructed.
+The rear hull and engine compartment of this vehicle were modified in the early 1960s to test the experimental AVDS-1100 engine, and the original rear hull was a more compact design.
 The large hexagonal opening in the rear hull would have been occupied by exhaust louvres similar to those found in the later M48 tanks and the M60.
 The taillight groups are visible on the rear of the air cleaner boxes, and the towing pintle is mounted centrally on the lower portion of the hull rear.
 The travel lock for the gun is in the raised position on the top of the rear deck.

 Details of the rear deck and screens installed for the AVDS-1100 engine can be seen in this picture.
 The gun travel lock is apparent on the edge of the deck as well.
 The top of the fender-mounted air cleaned boxes can be seen on each side of the engine deck.